tendermint/ledger-validator-app/docs/APDUSPEC.md

-# Cosmos Validator App - Ledger Nano S
+# Tendermint Validator App - Ledger Nano S
 ## General structure

 The general structure of commands and responses is as follows: